 New Orleans, Louisiana

-Trey Trahan, Brad McWhirter, Kim Nguyen, Christian Rodriguez, Sarah Cancienne, Conner Bryan, Yichen Lee, Charles Weimer
+Trey Trahan, Leigh Breslau, Brad McWhirter, Kim Nguyen, Christian Rodriguez, Sarah Cancienne, Conner Bryan, Yichen Lee, Charles Weimer

 The design strategy maintains the historically significant double-loaded corridor, while introducing a new parceling in the plan to create much larger units in line with the new program.
 The insertion of floating “boxes” to contain all appliances, fixtures, and storage maximizes volume and natural light in each unit while separate living and bedroom areas within the units.